DinoChiesa/Apigee-GCS-Get/README.md

 ### Automation of teardown

-The provisioning tool also can tear down the things that have been set up.
+Instead of using the Apigee UI, you can use the provisioning tool to tear down the things that you have set up.

 ```
 node ./provision.js -v -n -o $ORG -e $ENV -R
 ```

 The tool will prompt you for authentication credentials for Apigee.
-If you use the tool, you need to manually delete the `googleapis_credentials_json` key/value pair from the `secrets` key value map.
+If you use the tool, you need to separately, manually delete the `googleapis_credentials_json` key/value pair from the `secrets` key value map.

 ## Support